HITB-CyberWeek/hitbsecconf-ctf-2022/vuln_images/README.md

         #
         # For HTTP proxies: Burst in terms of nginx's limit_req directive:
         # http://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req.
         # Optional.
-If specified, it wil be applied together "nodelay" option.
+If specified, it will be applied together "nodelay" option.
         #
         # For TCP proxies: Burst in terms of iptables hashlimit's option −−hashlimit−burst:
         # https://fossies.org/linux/iptables/extensions/libxt_hashlimit.man
+        # Optional.
+Default value is 5
         burst: 10
     # List of DNS records for proxies (can be empty).
     # Records will be created in team's DNS zone, i.e. test.team42.ctf.hitb.org.